corda/djvm/README.md

     - `java.time.Year`
     - `java.time.ZonedDateTime`
     - `java.time.ZoneId`
-- Implementors on `java.io.InputStream`, which are mapped to an internal implementation of `sandbox.java.io.InputStream` only.
+- Implementors of `java.io.InputStream`, which are mapped to an internal implementation of `sandbox.java.io.InputStream` only.

 Note that we do not need to map primitive types such as `int`, `long` and `boolean`.